-Because there is no single recognized exam or program of study to become a Phlebotomy Technician and programs vary by state, candidates must enter the correct corresponding program to meet their state’s requirements.
+Because there is no single recognized exam or program of study to become a Phlebotomy Technician and programs vary by state, candidates must choose the correct program to meet their state’s requirements.

 1. American Society for Clinical Pathology (ASCP Phlebotomy)

 The American Society for Clinical Pathology (ASCP) provides candidates with the Phlebotomy Technician Certification (PTC) upon successful completion of the exam.

 The exam itself includes 80 multiple-choice questions and candidates are given 2 hours to complete it.
 The six content areas on the PTC include:

 - Circulatory System